 The Queensland Micro- and Nanotechnology Centre (QMNC) was established in 2009 with core capabilities in microtechnology, nanotechnology and micro/nanosystems.

-Our expertise is in the fundamental theory of materials, materials development, sensing, microelectronic engineering and micro-technology, across the disciplines of physics, chemistry, applied mathematics and engineering.
+Our expertise is in the fundamental theory of materials, materials development, microelectronics , micro electromechanical systems (MEMS) and microfluidics.
+Our research activities span across the disciplines of physics, chemistry, biology, applied mathematics and engineering.

 The outcomes of our research are delivered through the following major projects:

 - SPTS Technologies and Griffith Joint Development Program

 - Silicon carbide on silicon (SiC on Si) technology

 - Fundamental studies on micro- and nanoscale systems